apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA orbiter spies Japan's struggling SLIM moon lander on lunar surface (photo)**
+**Measles is “growing global threat,” CDC tells doctors in alert message**

-You can read more about it [here](https://www.space.com/nasa-lunar-reconnaissance-orbiter-jaxa-slim-lander-image).
+You can read more about it [here](https://arstechnica.com/science/2024/01/cdc-puts-us-doctors-on-alert-for-measles-outbreaks-amid-global-surge/).

 ## Requirements
 - Python 3.8